HarshitDawar55/Kubernetes/README.md

 * Command to check all the running PV in the cluster: "kubectl get pv".

-* Command to delete most of the running services in the cluster: "kubectl deleta all --all".
+* Command to delete most of the running services in the cluster: "kubectl delete all --all".

 # License of this Repository!